Efficiency

 Efficiency (η) is generally understood as a ratio used to characterise the quality of power conversion in energy applications.

-In centrifugal pump engineering, the three terms (power output, power input and power loss) have different meanings depending on the type of efficiency being described in accordance with EN 12723.
+In centrifugal pump engineering, the three terms (power output, power input and power loss) have different meanings depending on the type of efficiency being described in accordance with DIN EN ISO 17769-1.
 See Fig. 1 Efficiency

 Pump efficiency η